The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Extensive Experimental Analysis

 \subsection{Empirical Verification of EOB Theory}

-To validate the generality of our EBO Theory, we experiment with \textit{six distinct innovation noise distributions}, encompassing Binomial, Geometric, Gaussian, Poisson, Student's $t$, and Continuous Uniform, which span discrete / continuous, symmetrical / asymmetrical, and heavy-tailed / light-tailed properties.
+To test whether the EOB prediction depends on a specific noise model or architecture, we experiment with \textit{six distinct innovation noise distributions}: Binomial, Geometric, Gaussian, Poisson, Student's $t$, and Continuous Uniform.
 We test these across \textit{five fundamental architectures}: CNN, LSTM, MLP, ModernTCN, and Transformer.
-The experimental results for each architecture-innovation combination are presented in Figures~\ref{app_fig:CNN_err_surf}, \ref{app_fig:LSTM_err_surf}, \ref{app_fig:MLP_err_surf}, \ref{app_fig:ModernTCN_err_surf}, and \ref{app_fig:Transformer_err_surf}, displaying (a) actual MSE, (b) relative MSE, (c) optimal relative, and (d) inefficiency ratio surfaces.
+The results for each architecture--innovation combination are presented in Figures~\ref{app_fig:CNN_err_surf}, \ref{app_fig:LSTM_err_surf}, \ref{app_fig:MLP_err_surf}, \ref{app_fig:ModernTCN_err_surf}, and \ref{app_fig:Transformer_err_surf}, displaying (a) actual MSE, (b) relative MSE, (c) optimal relative MSE, and (d) inefficiency ratio surfaces.

-Regardless of the architecture-innovation combination, performance and evolutionary pattern of corresponding surface are consistent, validating the universality of our EOB Theory which holds irrespective of specific innovation distribution or model architecture employed.
+Across these settings, the inefficiency ratio consistently increases with SSNR and saturates along the horizon, matching the asymptotic behavior predicted by Eq.~\eqref{eq:EOB_asym_rate}.
+This supports the claim that the observed gap is induced by the point-wise objective rather than by a particular model family or innovation distribution.

-Detailed error dynamics analysis and explanation of phenomenon are provided in Section~\ref{sec:EOB_verif} of main text.
+Detailed error-dynamics analysis is provided in Section~\ref{sec:EOB_verif} of the main text.